 Pac-12 Commissioner Larry Scott

-Scott succeeded Tom Hansen as the sixth Commissioner of the Pac-10 Conference on July 1, 2009.
-Scott came to collegiate athletics after serving six years as Chairman and Chief Executive Officer of the Sony Ericsson WTA Tour (Women’s Tennis Association), where he helped generate unprecedented growth and popularity for women’s professional tennis on a global scale.
+Scott succeeded Tom Hansen as the sixth Commissioner of what was then the Pac-10 Conference on July 1, 2009.
+Before that, he served for six years as Chairman and Chief Executive Officer of the Sony Ericsson Women’s Tennis Association (WTA) Tour, where he helped generate unprecedented growth and popularity for women’s professional tennis on a global scale.

-At the WTA Tour Scott achieved the long-sought goal of equal prize money for women in tennis’ grand slam events.
-He also became the architect of the largest-ever sponsorship in both women’s sports and professional tennis, a six-year $88-million landmark title sponsorship agreement with Sony Ericsson.
-Among his many other WTA achievements are the largest television deal in women’s tennis history, and a reform package that led to a 40 percent increase in prize money - a record $86 million - and $750 million in facilities investment.
+At the WTA Tour, Scott worked with Billie Jean King and others to achieve the long-sought goal of equal prize money for women in tennis’ grand slam events.
+He also became the architect of the largest-ever sponsorship in both women’s sports and professional tennis, a six-year $88-million title sponsorship agreement with Sony Ericsson.
+His many other WTA achievements include the largest television deal in women’s tennis history, a reform package that led to a 40 percent increase in prize money, and $750 million in facilities investments.

 Scott’s career in athletics extends back to his captaincy of the Harvard men’s tennis team, where he was named an All-American, earned a B.A. in History, and developed a first-hand understanding of the importance of maintaining balance between academics and athletics.